As an affiliate, we earn from qualifying purchases made on our website.

 Q. Is the Motocaddy s7 remote control easy to use?

-A. It takes a bit of time getting used to the cart but the remote was a lot easier than some of the other electric carts out there.
+A. It takes a bit of time to get used to the cart but the remote was a lot easier than some of the other electric carts out there.

 Q. Does the Motocaddy s7 have an umbrella holder?